How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Jazz travel to face the Spurs on Tuesday at 8:00 PM ET.
+The Celtics look to pull off a road win at the Thunder on Tuesday at 8:00 PM ET.

 How to Watch